 Should I tell my students their reading level?

-I now pose this question: Will telling your particular students their reading levels benefit them or hurt them?
+I now pose this question: Will telling your particular students their current determined reading level benefit them or hurt them?
 I honestly can’t definitively say.
 One thing I know for sure is that the reading levels of students in a classroom should never ever be made public.
-I once saw a public chart of reading levels posted in a classroom (I must mention, this was when I was visiting a school outside of my own school district), and I have to say that I was furious.
+I once saw a public chart of reading levels posted in a classroom, and I have to say that I was furious.
 What made me especially angry was that there were two children who were outliers on this publicly displayed chart.
 Most of this class hovered between a level M and P on the chart.
 Two of the kiddos names were prominently displayed on their own next to a level E and a level G. Just imagine being those two kids in that class.
 Simply put, a public display of levels has no place in a classroom, school, or anywhere where a love of reading is being fostered.

 I just urge you to handle this decision with care.
 If you do make the choice to let your students know which book level is considered independent for each of them, please be vigilant about holding frequent conferences and continually assessing so they can see themselves progressing on an ongoing basis.
 Please, do not allow a level to define a child’s identity as a reader.